RexOps/rexify-website/content/docs/faq/index.md

 ## Is it called (R)?ex or Rex?

 Rex stands for **R**emote **ex**ecution.
-Since automating tasks locally are just as fine as doing the same remotely, (R)?ex is simply a stylized form of _(Remote)? execution_.
-Both refers to the same thing: the friendly automation framework.
+Both forms refer to the same thing: the friendly automation framework.
+Since automating tasks locally are just as fine as remotely, you can think of `(R)?ex` as a regular expression, marking the remote part optional.

 ## Why does the run command not format the output?